 Take the pan out of the machine immediately or your crust will get soggy.
-Update: readers have left the bread in the pan with good results!
+Update: readers have left the bread in the pan with good results too!

-Turn your dough into a large greased loaf pan.
+Turn your dough into a large greased loaf pan to rise.
 Remember you cannot knock down gluten free bread dough.
 It will not rise a second time.

-Cover with a towel and put in warm oven (turn on for a minute and turn off) or other warm location to rise.
+Cover with a towel and put in warm oven (I turn it on for a minute and turn it off) or other warm location to rise.
 Some people use a heating pad to help their bread rise.
 Some put their bread in a warm bathroom (I don't know about that one!)

 Let rise about an hour or until just to the top of pan and then remove from oven.

-Heat oven to 350 and bake for apx 30 minutes or until golden brown and it sounds hollow and feels firm when tapped.
-Thermometer should read 190-200 and come out dry.
+Heat oven to 350 degrees F. and bake for apx 30 minutes or until golden brown and it sounds hollow and feels firm when tapped.
+Instant read thermometer should read 190-200 and come out dry.